garrandall/popular-music-data/tracks/forever-rascal-flatts.md

 Defeated (defeated, to believe)
 To believe that you're gone.
 (You're gone, you're gone)
-Ooh it was wrong (so wrong, so wrong)
+Oh it was wrong (so wrong, so wrong)

 It wasn't long enough
 It wasn't long enough